annabellej/cs466_hirschberg/README.md

 In this project, we implement the naive Needleman-Wunsch global alignment algorithm as well as the linear space Hirschberg algorithm.
 Using randomly generated datasets of DNA/protein sequences, we will compare the execution time and memory usage of these to algorithms over inputs of various sizes.

 Development was done in Python using Google Colab.
-Our project notebook is included in this repository along with our benchmarking results.
+Our project notebook is included in this repository along with our benchmarking results below.

 ## Results: